Baby Kamiyah kidnapped hours after birth in Jacksonville, found alive 18 years later

 JSO managed to obtain a DNA sample from the teen earlier this week and submitted it to the FDLE Crime Lab for testing.
 They received the results Thursday night and discovered that it was a match to Kamiyah's DNA taken shortly after she was born.

 Police arrested Gloria Williams at her Walterboro home Friday morning.
-She's facing kidnapping charges, a first-degree felony punishable by life, and interference with custody charges.
+They served a search warrant and JSO Crime Scene units remained on the scene for several hours after her arrest.
+Williams is facing kidnapping charges, a first-degree felony punishable by life, and interference with custody charges.

-She had a court appearance in South Carolina late Friday afternoon, but the judge didn't set a bond.
-Police say she is going to be extradited to Jacksonville where a bond will be set by a local judge.
+Williams had a court appearance in South Carolina late Friday afternoon, but the judge didn't set a bond.
+Police say she is going to be extradited back to Jacksonville where a bond will be set by a local judge.

 Hearing was one of the worst things I've ever watched.
 So much confusion.
 So much sadness.— Clark Fouraker (@clarkfouraker) January 13, 2017

-After the arrest, JSO contacted Kamiyah's mother, father, grandmother and close family friends and shared the news.
+After the arrest, JSO contacted Kamiyah's biological family and close family friends and shared the news.
+They said she was in good health and was living a normal 18-year-old life.

 "They were elated... they were overwhelmed with emotion," Sheriff Williams said.

-JSO said Kamiyah is in good health.
-She grew up thinking Williams was her mother, but she "had an inclination she was involved in this (kidnapping) in some way months ago."

-"She has a lot to process, a lot to think about," Sheriff Williams said.
-"I can't begin to comprehend it."

 At this time, police said Kamiyah plans on staying in South Carolina.
-They do not know if she plans to reconnect with her biological family any time soon.
+They do not know if she plans to meet her biological family any time soon.

-Craig Aiken father of missing Mobley says he can't wait to meet his daughter @FCN2go #onyourside pic.twitter.com/9wOpnjmw2b— Ken Amaro (@kangel6) January 13, 2017

 Despite an arrest made, this case remains an active and ongoing investigation.